Battle of Blue Waters: Historiography

 The battle has received comparatively little attention from historians.
 Some of it is attributed to lack of historical sources.
-It received a handful of fragmentary mentions in Ruthenian and Rus' chronicles.
+It received a handful of fragmentary mentions in Ruthenian and Russian chronicles.
 The most important source of information is the Tale about Podolia, which was incorporated into the Lithuanian Chronicles.
 The Tale was produced by the Lithuanians sometime around the Lithuanian Civil War (1432–38) when Lithuania fought against Poland for control of Podolia.
-As such, the Tale is a piece of political propaganda written to support Lithuanian claims to Podolia and exalt virtues of Karijotas's sons rather than to give an accurate account of military campaign.
-Slavic historians tended to minimize importance of the battle.
-Lithuanian historian Tomas Baranauskas claims that Russian historians chose to emphasize their victory against the Tatars in the 1380 Battle of Kulikovo while Polish historians did not want to emphasize Lithuanian claims to Podolia.
+As such, the Tale is a piece of political propaganda written to support Lithuanian claims to Podolia and exalt the virtues of Karijotas's sons rather than give an accurate account of the military campaign.
+Most Slavic historians tended to minimize the importance of the battle.
+Lithuanian historian Tomas Baranauskas claims that Russian historians chose to emphasize the Muscovite-led victory against the Tatars in the 1380 Battle of Kulikovo, while Polish historians did not want to emphasize Lithuanian claims to Podolia.
 For example, Jan Długosz did not mention the battle at all.

-However, in the 20th century interest in the battle increased.
-Polish historian Stefan Maria Kuczyński produced a dedicated study Sine Wody in 1935, Lithuanian Romas Batūra published Lietuva tautų kovoje prieš Aukso ordą.
-Nuo Batu antplūdžio iki mūšio prie Mėlynųjų Vandenų in 1975, and Ukrainian Felix Shabuldo published numerous articles.
+In the 20th century, however, interest in the battle increased.
+Polish historian Stefan Maria Kuczyński produced a dedicated study Sine Wody in 1965; Lithuanian Romas Batūra published Lietuva tautų kovoje prieš Aukso ordą.
+Nuo Batu antplūdžio iki mūšio prie Mėlynųjų Vandenų in 1975; and Ukrainian Felix Shabuldo published numerous articles.
 Ukrainian historians held two conferences in Kropyvnytskyi in 1997 and 1998.
 The resulting collection of articles was published by the Institute of History of Ukraine in 2005 (ISBN 966-02-3563-1).
 In 2012, another conference, dedicated to the 650th anniversary of the battle, was held by the Vytautas Magnus University.

-In 2022, the National bank of Belarus issued a commemorative coin dedicated to the Battle of Blue Waters with a portrait of duke Olgierd.
+In 2022, the National bank of Belarus issued a commemorative coin dedicated to the Battle of Blue Waters with a portrait of the Grand Duke Algirdas.